jeremy-ww/over-design/README.md

 #### Override default config

-Put a **webpack-overd.ts** under your project's workspace, then you can revise the webpack config easily with the help of automatic reload.
+Put a **webpack-overd.ts** under your project's workspace, and then you can revise the webpack config easily with the help of automatic reload.

 ```ts
 import type { Configuration } from 'webpack';